electricimp/SPIFlashFileSystem/README.md

 ### getFreePage()

 This method returns the address of a random free page in the filesystem.
-It will return an error, `SPIFlashFileSystem.ERR_NO_FREE_SPACE`, if it is unable to do so because there is no free space left.
+It will return an error, `SPIFLASHFILESYSTEM_ERROR.NO_FREE_SPACE`, if it is unable to do so because there is no free space left.

 ### markPage(*address, status*)

 This method sets the status of the page at address.
-Status values can be any of the constants: *SPIFLASHFILESYSTEM_STATUS_FREE*, *SPIFLASHFILESYSTEM_STATUS_USED*, *SPIFLASHFILESYSTEM_STATUS_ERASED* or *SPIFLASHFILESYSTEM_STATUS_BAD*.
+Status values can be any of the constants: *SPIFLASHFILESYSTEM_STATUS.FREE*, *SPIFLASHFILESYSTEM_STATUS.USED*, *SPIFLASHFILESYSTEM_STATUS.ERASED* or *SPIFLASHFILESYSTEM_STATUS.BAD*.

 ### addPage(*fileId, page*)